Ynov-b2-sf-2022/rendu-sf-5-chatterr/README.md

 ### Bonus :

-Create different categories for thread
+- Create different categories for thread

-Users can react with their own emojis 🦧
+- Users can react with their own emojis 🦧

-A moderation role with permissions
+- A moderation role with permissions

-Personal profil picture
+- Personal profil picture

+- User can comment the messages
 ## Deployment

 To run this project :